VibeHost

 Authenticate CI with a Personal Access Token scoped to apps:deploy for this app only.

-# 1. CI deploys every main commit to staging channel
+First, CI deploys every main commit to the staging channel — grab data.id (the deployment ID) from the output:

 vibehost deploy --channel staging --json